Vyceros/TBC-Finals-Project/README.md

 ## 🧑‍💻 Author

-**Devon Raynor**
-_Mobile Developer | Clean Code Enthusiast_

-_You can contact the developer via GitHub or LinkedIn for inquiries._

----
+Vyceros,
+Gublera

 ## 📝 License

-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
+License license license

 ---

-> *Momentum is built with modularity and developer happiness in mind.
+ *Momentum is built with modularity and developer happiness in mind.
 Fork it, improve it, or contribute to make it even better!* 💥